th2-net/th2-codec-hand/README.md

 }
 ```
 th2-hand codec will decode this kind of messages to display separated fields
-in the report-viewer and some fields will be passed as raw and can be accessible
-other codecs in codec-pipeline.
+in the report-viewer and some fields will be passed as raw and can be accessible by other codecs in codec-pipeline.

 ## Configuration

-Main configuration is done via setting following properties in custom configuration block:
+Main configuration is done by setting the following properties in custom configuration block:

 1. `contentKey` (default value: `ActionResults`)
 2. `resultKey` (default value `data`)